VR lets you really understand your BIM-model

-Why look at 3D-models in your construction or infrastructure project with a 2D-tool, when VR lets you fly?
+Why view 3D-models in construction or infrastructure projects on a 2D-surface when VR lets you fly through it?

 Chief Business Officer